Informfully/Platform/README.md

 meteor --port 3008 --settings settings-dev.json
 ```

+Make sure that you are specifying the same port for the back end that you are using in the [React Native App](https://github.com/Informfully/Platform/blob/main/frontend/App.js).
 Find more on [Local Development](https://informfully.readthedocs.io/en/latest/development.html) in the documentation.

 ### Deploy the Code

+After development and testing your instance of Informfully, you are ready to deploy your solution.
-For your convenience, we have created a script that automatically deploys the back end to the server.
+For your convenience, we have created a script that automatically deploys the back end to any local or cloud server.
-To run it, simply execute the following
+Navigate to the main directory of your codebase end execute the following script:
-in a Terminal (with the current directory being the root of the back end repo):

 ```bash
 # Deploy back end on the server
 bash build.sh
 ```

+Deploment of the front end is done via Google Play for Android and XCode for iOS.
 Find more on [Back End Deployment](https://informfully.readthedocs.io/en/latest/deployment.html) and [Front End Deployment](https://informfully.readthedocs.io/en/latest/native.html) in the documentation.

 Test versions are available to download if you want to have a quick look at the app.